 Melbourne travel tips

 There are festivals devoted to comedy, food and wine, beer, theatre, dance, film and art throughout the year.
-Check out LGBTQIA+ festival Midsumma in January, the luminous White Night festival in February, the Fashion Festival in March, the Comedy Festival in April, Good Beer Week in May, the Jazz Festival in June, Open House Melbourne in July, the Film Festival in August, Melbourne Fringe in September or Melbourne Festival in October.
+Check out LGBTQIA+ festival Midsumma in January, the Fashion Festival in March, the Comedy Festival in April, Good Beer Week in May, the Jazz Festival in June, Open House Melbourne in July, White Night in winter, the Film Festival in August, Melbourne Fringe in September or Melbourne Festival in October.

 If you want to engage a Melburnian in conversation, there are two sure-fire topics: the weather and the Myki system.
 The contactless ticketing system for Melbourne's public transport network cost $1.5 billion and has been riddled with problems, but the bottom line is this: a Myki card costs $6.
 You can buy them at machines and some booths at all train stations and in some retail outlets (such as 7-Eleven and Tattersall's outlets), but you cannot buy them on the tram or bus.
 When you buy a Myki, choose between 'Myki money' (your fare will be deducted each time) or 'Myki pass', which is a set amount of money for a set number of days of unlimited travel.
 If you board a train, tram or bus, 'touch on' your Myki by tapping it against the Myki reader.
 When you get off at your station or stop, 'touch off' by tapping it again.
 The only exception is trams in Melbourne CBD – listen out for announcements, they will tell you whether you are in the free tram zone.
 If you are, you don't need to touch on or touch off.